dieterich-lab/scimodom/server/docs/source/database.rst

 A given modification can thus be annotated *e.g.* as Exon, 3'UTR, and CDS, possibly with different ``gene_name`` or ``gene_id``, resulting in more than one entry in ``DataAnnotation``.
 This has the advantage of allowing a fine-grain annotation.

+Finally, upon successful upload and annotation, the gene cache is updated.
+This cache consist of sets of gene symbols (``GenomicAnnotation.name``) coming from ``DataAnnotation`` for all dataset associated with a given *selection* (RNA modification, organism, and technology).
+These gene sets are used to feed the gene selection ``AutoComplete`` in the Search View.

 .. note::

    ``GenomicAnnotation`` has eventually unused column ``annotation_id``, since only ONE annotation is actually allowed for the current database ``annotation_version``.
 Would using partitions make sense?

 Database upgrade